-Jim first served as a wilderness ranger in the Boundary Waters Wilderness in Minnesota.
-This notion had caught Jim and his wife Cathy’s interest when both were working full time but taking vacations to hike, ski, climb and paddle.
-During a “trip of a life time” canoe venture in Boundary Waters, Beck got talking to an outfitter who said his dream job after retirement would be to volunteer for the Forest Service.
+Jim’s first ‘job’ was wilderness ranger in the Boundary Water Wilderness in Minnesota.
+This notion had caught Jim and his wife Cathy’s interest when both were still working full time.
+During a “trip of a life time” canoeing in Boundary Waters, Beck talked with an outfitter who said his post-retirement dream was a volunteer ranger slot.
 “They have a cabin back in the wilderness, people go out there and stay, check on campsites, talk to people…That stuck in my head for years and years.
 I said, ‘I’m going to do that.’
-He got in touch with the Superior National Forest that manages the wilderness; although they ended up that summer working out of their motor home instead of the now defunct cabin, the Becks did work as volunteer rangers.
+He got in touch with the Superior National Forest and snagged a volunteer ranger job—not in the remote cabin, by then defunct.

-The following summer, Beck showed up at Pagosa Springs Ranger District in Colorado, and got on as a volunteer ranger in the Weminuche Wilderness on the San Juan National Forest.
-Beck, who has climbed all the 14,000-foot peaks in Colorado, patrolled the Chicago Basin, a favorite access point for peak-bagging climbers, and also used his cross-cut sawyer skills to clear trails.
+The next summer, Beck showed up at Pagosa Springs Ranger District in Colorado, snagging a post as volunteer ranger in the Weminuche Wilderness.
+Beck, who has climbed all the 14,000-foot peaks in Colorado, patrolled Chicago Basin, a favorite access point for peak-bagging climbers, and also used his cross-cut sawyer skills to clear trails.

-The Becks have a permanent address in Alaska but live full time in a motor home, exploring areas and doing projects that appeal to their love of the outdoors.
-After both retired early, they sold their home in Evergreen Colorado, bought the motorhome and visited all states (49) that can be driven to.
+The Becks have a permanent address in Alaska but have been living in their motor home, exploring areas and doing projects that appeal to their love of the outdoors.
+After both retired early, they sold their home in Evergreen Colorado, bought the motor home and visited all states (49) that can be driven to.
 The volunteer projects offer new travel focus.

 “The sands are running in my hourglass,” said Beck, 67.
 “But I am happy to say that so far I am able to kick butt on the desk jockeys.”

-He was surprised that the Superstition Wilderness, which has such a high visitor rate from the 3-million-population greater Phoenix area, has no Forest Services staff assigned.
-The one “wilderness ranger” was reassigned to ATV patrol.
-(The Tonto National Forest, adjacent to Phoenix, claims 5.8 million visitors a year and heavy recreation workload with ATVs, floaters on the Salt River, boaters and motorists, equestrians and hikers).
+Beck was surprised that the Superstitions, highly used by metropolitan Phoenix (5 million in greater Maricopa county) has no Forest Services staff assigned.
+(The Tonto National Forest, claims 5.8 million visitors a year and heavy recreation workload with ATVs, floaters on the Salt River, boaters and motorists, equestrians and hikers).

 So the public is assuming some of the workload in the Superstitions.
 “There are volunteers at popular trailheads spending the morning talking to users going in…to keep people out of trouble.
 And now thanks to some of the key (volunteer) people, they have volunteer groups adopting trails.
 None of it is being done by paid staff.”

-EDITOR’S NOTE: As domestic federal budgets have declined in real dollars over the past few years, resource agencies such as the USDA Forest Service, National Park Service (NPS), Bureau of Land Management (BLM) and U.S. Fish and Wildlife Service (FWS) have increasingly relied on volunteers for research support, wilderness patrols and public contacts.
-We used to joke that the “real work” was done by seasonal employees; now much of the interesting field-oriented projects are done by volunteers.
-Although agencies don’t pay a salary, they often provide minimal reimbursement for expenses such as transportation, food, lodging and miscellaneous expenses.
+VOLUNTEERING: As domestic federal budgets have declined in real dollars over the past few years, resource agencies such as the USDA Forest Service, National Park Service (NPS), Bureau of Land Management (BLM) and U.S. Fish and Wildlife Service (FWS) have increasingly relied on volunteers for research support, wilderness patrols and public contacts.
+We used to say “real work” was done by seasonal employees; now it’s largely volunteers.
+Agencies don’t pay salary, but often provide minimal reimbursement for expenses such as transportation, food, lodging and miscellaneous expenses.
 Uniforms, tools and vehicle are often supplied to support the work project.
 For more details, check out volunteer information on-line (https://www.volunteer.gov/ for NPS, BLM and FWS and https://www.fs.fed.us/working-with-us/volunteers for the Forest Service).